apostrophecms/docs/docs/guide/areas-and-widgets/core-widgets.md

 ## Setting a CSS class on core widgets

-It is a front end development best practice to have a consistent `class` naming system, regardless of what that system is.
-There are two options to set classes on core widgets to support this practice and avoid overwriting the whole template to do so.

-You can add a `className` option to either the widget module or the widget options in an area field.
+There are two options to set classes on core widgets.
+You can add a `className` option to **either the widget module or the widget options in an area field**.
 That value will be added to the outer-most HTML element in core widget templates.
 If both are set, the `className` property on the area configuration will be used.

 Configuring on the module widget level: